This event has passed.

 time to restart humanitarian reform?

-- humanitarian reform and debating the need for a restart
+- humanitarian reform and the need for a restart

-- localisation and discussing the new role of INGOs and intermediaries in locally led humanitarian action
+- localisation and the new role of INGOs and intermediaries in locally led humanitarian action

-- humanitarian funding and considering the role of donors as both drivers and inhibitors of reform.
+- humanitarian funding and the role of donors and organisations as both drivers and inhibitors of reform.